ED: The following ‘Chicago Seven’ 1978 chapters

 “Hey, public property, you don’t own this street…”

-I cranked up the Merc’s heater fan as mom’s deteriorating lungs coughed up fresh oxygen, as if resisting the hospital treatment.
+I feverishly cranked up the Merc’s heater fan as mom’s deteriorating lungs coughed up fresh oxygen, as if resisting the hospital treatment.
 Dad cursed under his breath in irritation, poised to begin leaning on his own car horn to ease the blockage, when a Dodge Dart next to us commenced beeping our way.
 But, miraculously enough, it was their neighbor from the six-unit brown brick building next door, Mr. Klaipedis, a widower for whom mom had long baked layer cakes and peanut butter cookies.
-He waved and gestured for us to back up some so he could pull out and give us his spot for her sake.
+He waved and gestured for us to back up some so he could pull out and give us his spot for her sake—this being the sunnier side of Chicago Lawn..

-Then there was Mom’s tasty, poly-saturated cooking, mealtime and in between, ailments or no. A few added pounds around the belt line, and I was ready to hit the snow-cleared streets and work off some more debt.
-That plus the fact that CU had pulled me up off of the wait-list and offered a doctoral slot for the fall, explaining that the Sociology Department’s delay in notification owed to pending availability of full-ride assistantships.
-Voila—all I had to do was reply in the affirmative by a red-letter date—a drop-deadline which had passed and defaulted to the next candidate over a week and a half before.
-Nothing much my parents could relate to, so I took pains to lay this ton of flagstone on Moon by anguished, after-hours phone.
+Then there was Mom’s tasty, poly-saturated cooking, ailments or no. A few added pounds around the belt line, and I was ready to hit the snow-cleared streets, work off some more debt.
+Let alone that CU had pulled me up off of the wait-list and offered a doctoral slot for the fall, explaining that the Sociology Department’s delay in notification owed to pending availability of full-ride assistantships.
+All I had to do was reply in the affirmative by a red-letter date—a drop-deadline which had passed and defaulted to the next candidate over a week and a half before.
+Nothing much my parents could relate to, so I took pains to lay this flagstone on Moon by anguished, after-hours phone.

 “Got a book?”